 Values for good examples range from around £10,000 and go up to £40,000 for the very best.
 It was also the first 911 to usher in water-cooled engines, a big no-no from enthusiasts at the time, but whether you go for the 3.4- or 3.6-litre version you can be safe in the knowledge you’ve backed a winning horse.

 Who doesn’t love pop-up headlamps?
 Especially when they’re attached to a wedge-shaped supercar.
 The BMW 840i arrived on the scene in the early nineties but was a bit of flop due to its eye-watering price tag.

-However, prices have now fallen to around £7,000 for a decent example and with an all-new 8 Series on the way at the end of the year you can bet there’ll be significant interest in the original in the years to come.
+However, prices have now fallen to around £7,000 for a decent example and with BMW’s all-new 8 Series proving extremely popular you can expect significant interest in the original in the years to come.